 Octopus: Optimal Clinical Trials Platform for Multiple Sclerosis

-Octopus is a revolutionary trial that will transform the way we test treatments for Progressive Multiple Sclerosis (MS).
+This is a revolutionary trial that will transform the way we test treatments for Progressive Multiple Sclerosis (MS).
 A smarter way of testing potential treatments, it could deliver life-changing new treatments up to three times faster.

 Octopus is open to recruitment!